SMS Deutschland (1904): Design

 Deutschland was 127.6 m long overall, with a beam of 22.2 m, and a draft of 8.21 m.
 She displaced 13,191 t at normal loading, and up to 14218 t at full loading.
 The ship was equipped with two heavy military masts.
 Her crew numbered 35 officers and 708 enlisted men.
 Powered by three triple expansion steam engines that each drove a screw propeller, Deutschland was capable of a top speed of 18 kn from 11,768 kW.
 Twelve coal-fired Scotch marine boilers provided steam for the engines; three funnels vented smoke from burning coal in the boilers.
 Deutschland had a fuel capacity of up to 1540 MT of coal.
 At a cruising speed of 10 kn, she could steam for 4,850 nmi.

 Deutschland's primary armament consisted of four 28 cm SK L/40 guns in two twin turrets.
 (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 caliber, meaning that the gun is 40 times as long as it is in diameter.)
 Her offensive armament was rounded out with a secondary battery of fourteen 17 cm SK L/40 guns mounted individually in casemates.
-A battery of twenty-two 8.8 cm SK L/35 guns in single mounts provided defense against torpedo boats.
+A battery of twenty 8.8 cm SK L/35 guns in single mounts provided defense against torpedo boats.
 As was customary for capital ships of the period, she was also equipped with six 45 cm torpedo tubes, which were in the submerged part of the hull.
 Krupp cemented armor protected the ship.
 Her armored belt was 140 to 225 mm thick.
 Heavy armor in the citadel amidships protected her magazines and machinery spaces, while thinner plating covered the ends of the hull.
 Her main-deck armor was 40 mm thick.
 The main battery turrets had 280 mm of armor plating.